-Other income for Fiscal 2020 includes a one-time, non-recurring gain of \$2.8 million, or \$2.1 million after tax, representing the difference between the fair value of the call option to purchase 50.1% of Dollarcity's issued and outstanding shares and the estimated purchase price of this investment as at August 14, 2019, the closing date of the acquisition.
+Other income in Fiscal 2020 included a one-time, non-recurring gain of \$2.8 million, or \$2.1 million after tax, representing the difference between the fair value of the call option to purchase 50.1% of Dollarcity's issued and outstanding shares and the estimated purchase price of this investment as at August 14, 2019, the closing date of the acquisition.
+Other income in Fiscal 2021 was nil.